-indirect income, and total of new annual state and local sales taxes is required to be filed with the PILOT agreement.
-Tennessee does require a review of the economic impact of other business incentive programs, specifically six state business tax credit programs.
 It must include an evaluation of the foregone revenue to the state, any benefits provided to the state, and the estimated indirect economic impact of the tax credit.
-The review is required every four years.
-The first report was submitted in 2016.
-It is a submitted in 2016.
+The review is required every four years.152 The first report was submitted in 2016.153

 Local governments in other states are required to report information about the effect of abatements because of the Government Accounting Standards Board (GASB) issued Statement 77.
 It requires disclosure of tax abatement information about a reporting government's own abatement agreements and those that are entered into by other governments and that reduce the reporting government's tax revenues.
 PILOT agreements in Tennessee do not meet the definition of tax abatement in the Statement 77 because Tennessee's IDBs must hold the lease for the duration of the agreements and the IDB property is exempt from taxation.
-According to representatives with GASB and the Tennessee Comptroller's office, cities and counties are not required to comply with the new rule but may choose to do so.
-Davidson and Williamson counties are two local governments that have voluntarily chosen to disclose this information on their PILOTs.
-151
+According to representatives with GASB and the Tennessee Comptroller's office, cities and counties are not required to comply with the new rule but may choose to do so.154 Davidson and Williamson counties are two local governments that have voluntarily chosen to disclose this information on their PILOTs.155

 A number of reports recommend regular evaluation of incentives to help states see how well the programs are working and help the states decide if they should modify or end ineffective programs or continue effective ones.
-In the 2001 study Effect of State Tax Incentives, the author recommends periodic evaluations of all tax incentive programs and termination of poorly performing ones.
+156 In the 2001 study Effect of State Tax Incentives, the author recommends periodic evaluations of all tax incentive programs and termination of poorly performing ones.
 The author also suggests requiring sunset provisions for incentives and terminating programs unless they are reauthorized by the legislature.
 In the 2015 brief Tax Incentive Programs Evaluate today, improve tomorrow, the author looked at the best practices of states that evaluated their tax incentives programs and identified three steps for effectively evaluating incentives: